happycod3r/WinGPT/docs/README.md

 ## [About](#about)

-* WinGTP is a free, cross-platform, full-featured and fully functional GUI implementation of the OpenAI API built purely with Python.
+### Cross-platform:
+Because WinGTP is built purely in Python, it will work on Windows, Mac and Linux.

+### Full-featured:

 * Chat, files, audio transcription, image edits, image variations, new images, translations, embeddings, fine-tuning, moderations, sentement analysis, q&a, summarization and code generation are all available and easy to use.

+### Control all api settings
-* You can switch between all available engines using a simple drop down menu and you can also easily control all available parameters such as: temperature, max tokens, response count, best of, frequency & presence penalty, timeout etc. from a modern gui to easily adjust responses.
+* Switch between all available engines using a simple drop down menu.
+* Easily control all available parameters such as: temperature, max tokens, response count, best of, frequency & presence penalty, timeout, user etc. from a modern gui to easily adjust responses.
 * Use user defined data files, and jsonl data files.
 * View and change other settings like api_type, api_base and api_version.

-* Stream, echo, save and use chat stop lists.
+* Stream, echo, or save chat at any time.
+* Create chat stop lists.

+### Persistent Settings
-* Your api key is stored so you only need to enter it once during setup and it will persist and be automatically loaded on next startup.
-If you generate a new key you can easily switch and store the new one.
+* Your api key is stored so you only need to enter it once during setup and it will be automatically loaded on next startup.
+* If you have multiple api keys, you can easily switch between them.

 * Organization settings are also available to control which organization is used by default when making requests with your API keys

+### Personalizaion Settings
-* Light, Dark & System themes available as well as color settings and ui scaling.
+* Light, Dark & System themes are currently available.
+* Easily change the color of the output and accent of the gui controls.
+* UI scaling options are also available

 * This is just version 1 of many updates to come still so the gui will improve vastly in the very near future.
 I'm a one man show and really wanted to focus on functionality and wrapping the gui around the openai.
 I wanted to create a 1|1 wrapper around the api and I think WinGTP accomplishes that.